OctopusDeploy/docs/docs/projects/version-control/index.md

 * Git Reference - the user-friendly alias for a commit hash.
 * Git Commit - the commit SHA-1 hash.

-When the app being built is in a different repository to the octopus project, Octopus does not guess or auto-populate the commit or branch that you want to create the release from.
-Also, in the case where the app and the octopus project is in the same repository, the head of that branch could have moved forward from what is expected.
-So in both cases, it is highly recommended that you provide the commit and not just the branch.
+When the app being built is in a different repository to the Octopus project, Octopus does not guess or auto-populate the commit or branch that you want to create the release from.
+Also, in the case where the app and the Octopus project are in the same repository, the head of that branch could have moved forward from what is expected.
+In both cases, it is highly recommended that you provide the commit and not just the branch.